eclipse-m2e/m2e-core/org.eclipse.m2e.editor.lemminx/HOWTO-DEV.md

-# How to... developer m2e and lemminx-maven
+# How to... develop and debug m2e and lemminx-maven integration

 This document gathers answers to main questions about technical process to troubleshot or improve m2e and lemminx-maven integration